-Leaky gut causes can be from any irritation to the gut lining can contribute to increased permeability and leaky gut: examples would include inflammation, imbalances of intestinal organisms, food allergies, maldigestion, and exposure to non-steroidal anti-inflammatories (NSAIDs), and alcohol.
+Leaky gut causes can be from any irritation to the gut lining leading to increased permeability.
+Causes of leaky gut can include inflammation, imbalances of intestinal organisms, food allergies, maldigestion, and exposure to non-steroidal anti-inflammatories (NSAIDs), and alcohol.

 - You have irritable-bowel symptoms.
 Gut permeability is frequently increased in people with irritable bowel syndrome (IBS), especially if they suffer from diarrhea-predominant IBS.
 People with IBS who also have allergy symptoms like eczema, asthma, or hay fever have also been found to have leaky gut syndrome.
 The current working hypothesis is that the balance between “good” and “bad” gut bacteria gets disrupted, which activates the immune system and increases gut permeability.
 Probiotics can help restore a healthy balance of gut bacteria and eliminate leaky gut pain.